ubyssey/volunteer/installation/docker.md

 Once the database has been populated, and migrations have been applied, you should be able to proceed to `localhost:8000` and `localhost:8000/admin` to view ubyssey.ca and dispatch running from your ubyssey-dev docker container.

+### Media Files

+Download and unzip the [sample media folder](https://storage.googleapis.com/ubyssey/dropbox/media.zip) to `ubyssey-dev/ubyssey.ca/media/`.
+This will make it so the images attached to the sample articles are viewable.

 #### Dispatch